 Tower Captain : Sheila George

-The tower captain works closely with the rector and churchwardens of the parish and has overall reponsibility for ringing in the tower ensuring that the bells are rung for church services and other village and national occasions as required.
-The T/C acts as ringing master for local and practice ringing.
+Sheila liaises closely with the rector and churchwardens of the parish on ringing matters and has overall reponsibility for ringing in the tower ensuring that the bells are rung for church services and other village and national occasions as required.
+Sheila acts as ringing master for service and practice ringing.

-Sheila is a Learning the Ropes accredited bell ringing trainer.
+Sheila is an acredited Learning the Ropes bell ringing trainer.